OrderingPlus/website-marketplace/README.md

 Please select the option that you like better.

+## Quick Start

+To quickly get started with the development environment, follow these steps:

+1. Open the project folder in your preferred code editor.

+2. Ensure you have [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed on your machine.

+3. Open a terminal in the project folder and run the following command:

+    ```bash
+    yarn serve
+    ```

+4. The setup process will prompt you to enter the project name.
+Simply type the name and press Enter to continue.

+5. Sit back and relax!
+The script will handle the installation of dependencies and start the development server.

+6. Once the setup is complete, your project should be live, and the browser will open the website automatically.

+## OR

 ## Option 1: Clone repository and run with yarn

 1. Clone repository: `git clone --recursive https://github.com/OrderingX/website-marketplace.git`